Measuring Customer Experience – The Metrics to Think About

 - Online – ‘how easy was it to find what you were looking for?’

 The choice of metric is not as important as you think – companies will not succeed or fail based on a metric.
 Driving improvement is important – the metrics you choose are simply that, a score you can track to monitor your improvements.

-The most successful customer experience programs include an overall metric as well as gathering feedback across a whole range of touchpoints and to help identify the key drivers of the experience and prioritise the actions that will have the biggest impact.
+The most successful customer experience programs include an overall metric as well as gathering feedback across a whole range of touchpoints and to help identify the key drivers of the experience and prioritize the actions that will have the biggest impact.

-As well as feedback from your customers, you can also include operational data – thinks like website analytics, sales figures and HR data – to make more links between what customers do and how they feel.
+As well as feedback from your customers, you can also include operational data – thinks like website analytics, sales figures, and HR data – to make more links between what customers do and how they feel.
 Essentially, the more data points you have, the more opportunities you have to identify what works, what doesn’t and what you need to focus on to improve.